PAGE CONTENTS

 Objectives

-The ACES project aims to develop a lightweight and post-quantum, security-by-design framework to protect 5G/6G satellite networks.
-It ensures resilient, end-to-end secure communications and continuous security monitoring for satellites, ground systems, and 5G/6G devices including Internet of Things (IoT) constraint devices.
+The ACES project aims to develop a lightweight and post-quantum, security-by-design framework to protect satellite networks.
+It enables resilient and end-to-end secure communication security across satellites, ground systems, and devices.

 Key objectives include:

-• Define, build, and validate a comprehensive post-quantum security suite for satellite systems that uses quantum-safe technology.
-It upgrades the security and resilience of satellite communication networks so they can withstand current and future cyber and quantum attacks.
+• Define, develop, and validate a comprehensive post-quantum security for 5G/6G mobile networks that include satellite systems, enhancing resilience against current and future cyber and quantum threats.

-• Develop the software libraries that combine post-quantum and lightweight cryptography.
-These libraries provide strong encryption and authentication for 5G/6G devices, satellites, and securing communications end-to-end.
+• Develop software libraries that combine post-quantum and lightweight cryptography to provide encryption and authentication for devices, satellites, and end-to-end communications.

-• Protect critical communication scenarios such as end-to-end satellite 5G/6G links, satellite-to-ground station data links, and roaming interfaces between Mobile Network Operators (MNOs).
+• Secure critical communication scenarios, including end-to-end satellite links, satellite-to-ground data links, and roaming interfaces.

 Benefits